kentec-lab/starter-kit-gulp/README.md

     gulp

- **Start building distribution folder** Surround the css links and js scripts with inclusion code "build:css css/main.css" and "build:js js/main.js" in all html files.
+ **Start building distribution folder** You will need to surround the css links and js scripts with inclusion code "build:css css/main.css" and "build:js js/main.js" in all html files before building.

     gulp build

+ **Delete dist folder**

+    gulp clean